Abusive Attendance Policies

-Amazon: In January 2022, A Better Balance sent a letter to Amazon CEO Andy Jassy outlining the grave legal problems with the company’s new Attendance Points Policy and urging Amazon to correct the policy immediately.
+In January 2022, we sent a letter to Amazon CEO Andy Jassy outlining the grave legal problems with the company’s new Attendance Points Policy and urging Amazon to correct the policy immediately.
 As A Better Balance Co-Founder and Co-President Dina Bakst explained, “Especially in the midst of a raging global pandemic, no worker should fear punishment or job loss for needing to go to the emergency room or provide care for a seriously ill child or parent.
 Yet that’s a reality for low-wage workers subject to draconian attendance policies and practices like Amazon’s, which trample on workers’ legal rights to take time off without punishment.”
 The letter prompted a group of federal lawmakers, led by Senator Elizabeth Warren, to urge the Department of Labor and Equal Employment Opportunity Commission to investigate the Attendance Points Policy’s compliance with federal law.
 Read A Better Balance’s letter to Amazon and lawmakers’ letter to federal enforcement agencies.

 In December 2020, A Better Balance filed an EEOC charge on behalf of an Amazon worker who was denied accommodations for her pregnancy-related disability and forced onto unpaid leave, and then punished under Amazon’s attendance policy.